A Guide to the Best Things to Do in Manly

 The Insider’s guide to Manly – What to do, see and eat

-The Norfolk Island palm trees that line the beach are a lot prettier than the car park fringing Bondi, I mean, we love Bondi too, but we could live without the cars!
+Manly and Bondi go head to head for attention, but they are very different.
+Locals often prefer Manly for its relaxed vibe and better traffic.
+The Norfolk Island palm trees lining Manly Beach are a lot prettier than Bondi’s car park.
+I love Bondi too, but I could live without the cars!

 The Cannalgal and Kayimai people were the custodians of Manly and the northern beaches.